gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 edge of the cliff and raised the open casket.
 "Let them go or I'll throw this over the side!"

-"*Neh!*" Jaromir said, raising his hand to stop the half-dozen crossbowmen who had just aimed their weapons at her.
+"*Neh!*" Jaromir said, raising his hand to stop the crossbowmen who had just aimed their weapons at her.
 If she fell backward, she and casket would both go over the edge.

 "Let them go!"
 Erileine shouted.
 "Let them go or I'll drop it, I swear on my blood I will!"